haroldwagg/BigBen/README.md

 This will bring Big Ben back to foreground, so you can make changes to the Settings or exit the app.

 Support added for French and Portugese.
+V1.1
+Quick Fix  V1.1a